sensorgroup/sensordb/README.md

 		sid1:[[time1,min1,max1,count1,sum1,sumSq1],[time2,min2,max2,count2,sum2,sumSq2],...],
 		sid2:[[timeA,minA,maxA,countA,sumA,sumSqA],[timeB,minB,maxB,countB,sumB,sumSqB],...],
 	}

+Note: The output of /data is not ordered therefore the order of output may change for each individual request.

 ### POST /data ###
 This request can be used for pushing sensor data into SensorDB.
 One or more value from one or more streams can be pushed at the same time.
 The total request body size must be less than 500Kb.